 Another advantage of the Ali’i Tower is that it has its own private fitness center.
 I walked frequently by the fitness center and it was never too crowded.
 If you plan on working out on vacation, it’s really nice that the Ali’i Tower has its own fitness center.

-What to Pack for a Trip to Hawaii
+What to Pack for a Trip to the Hilton Hawaiian Village

 When you visit Hawaii, expect to spend a lot of time at the beach!
 Here’s a few things I recommend bringing: